Park Jin-young: 2021–2024: Departure from JYPE and solo activities

-In January 2021, Jinyoung, along with the other six members of Got7, chose not to renew his contract with JYP Entertainment.
+In January 2021, Park, along with the other six members of Got7, chose not to renew his contract with JYP Entertainment.
 On January 28 it was announced that he signed an exclusive contract with BH Entertainment.
 On July 22, 2021, he was confirmed to appear in the tvN drama Yumi's Cells as Yoo Ba-bi alongside Kim Go-eun.
 The series, based on the webtoon of the same title, premiered the following September.
-On July 29, 2021, Jinyoung released the self-written, self-composed digital single "Dive" as a gift for fans, along with a special performance clip published on 1theK Originals official YouTube channel.
+On July 29, 2021, Park released the self-written, self-composed digital single "Dive" as a gift for fans, along with a special performance clip published on 1theK Originals official YouTube channel.
 The song, based on the sound of the bands, debuted on Billboard World Digital Song Sales Chart at number 12.
 In September, he starred in New York Fashion Week's digital fashion short film, Concept Korea New York S/S 2022, for Nohant, a unisex casual brand based in Seoul.
-The film was released through the New York Fashion Week official website and Korea Creative Content Agency official YouTube channel.
+The film was released through the New York Fashion Week official website and the Korea Creative Content Agency official YouTube channel.

 On September 29, 2021, he released "Dive (Japanese ver.)".
-The following month, Jinyoung was confirmed to star as the lead in the crime thriller film Christmas Carol, based on the novel of the same name, about a guy who goes to a juvenile detention center to avenge his twin brother's death.
+The following month, Park was confirmed to star as the lead in the crime thriller film Christmas Carol, based on the novel of the same name, about a guy who goes to a juvenile detention center to avenge his twin brother's death.
 The film, which was selected by the Busan Asian Project Market (APM), began filming in February 2022.
-Released on December 7, 2022, the movie earned Jinyoung the Best New Actor – Film Award and the Most Popular Actor Award at the 59th Baeksang Arts Awards.
-Jinyoung received praises for the bold change of image and his performance in the movie, which was defined as "unparalleled" by Jo Jae-yong of Single List.
+Released on December 7, 2022, the film earned Park the Best New Actor – Film Award and the Most Popular Actor Award at the 59th Baeksang Arts Awards.
+Park received praise for the bold change of image and his performance in the film, which was defined as "unparalleled" by Jo Jae-yong of Single List.
 Other journalists and critics noted how he was able to express numerous different emotions with a single glance.

-In the summer of 2022, Jinyoung reprised his role in the second season of Yumi's Cells, for which he released the OST "Shining on Your Night".
+In the summer of 2022, Park reprised his role in the second season of Yumi's Cells, for which he released the OST "Shining on Your Night".
 In December, he featured in a 100-page special edition of TMRW magazine.
 In March 2022, he starred in a three-part cinematic advertisement for the virtual game KlayCity.
-In November 2022, BH Entertainment announced that Jinyoung would be releasing a solo album in January 2023 to commemorate the 10th anniversary of his debut.
+In November 2022, BH Entertainment announced that Park would be releasing a solo album in January 2023 to commemorate the 10th anniversary of his debut.
 The extended play, titled Chapter 0: With, was released on January 18, 2023.
 On May 8, 2023 he enlisted as an active duty soldier.
-He served in the 11th mobile division and was discharged on November 7, 2024.
+He served in the 11th Maneuver Division of the Republic of Korea Army and was discharged on November 7, 2024.